Huber Matos affair: Matos' disillusionment

 Matos who was the army commander of the Camagüey Province was outraged at the use of army troops to seize cattle from farmers who resisted INRA orders.
 Matos believed that these measures were growing overzealous.

 In July 1959, Matos grew suspicious of the new government after the deposition of President Manuel Urrutia Lleó, and attempted to soon resign.
 On 26 July, Castro and Matos met at the Hilton Hotel in Havana, where, according to Matos, Castro told him: "Your resignation is not acceptable at this point.
 We still have too much work to do.
 I admit that Raúl [Castro] and Che [Guevara] are flirting with Marxism ... but you have the situation under control ...
 Forget about resigning ...
 But if in a while you believe the situation is not changing, you have the right to resign."

 Matos had been traveling to Havana for months before his eventual resignation.
 In Havana Matos conducted meetings with various officials from Manuel Ray Rivero to Manuel Fernandez, and discuss their concerns about the growing communist influence, and the need to alert Fidel Castro.
 While it is known that Huber Matos was conversing with the future leaders of the Bay of Pigs Invasion Matos himself claimed to never have abided by foreign influences, which the Cuban government accused him of following.

 In September 1959 Matos become solidified in his decision to soon resign.
 In October 1959 Fidel Castro ordered a minor member of the 26th of July Movement to go on television and accuse Matos of treason.
 This would be Matos's turning point in refusing to further tolerate his position in the Cuban government.

 Resignation and arrest

 On October 19, 1959, Matos wrote in a resignation letter: "Communist influence in the government has continued to grow.
 I have to leave power as soon as possible.
 I have to alert the Cuban people as to what is happening."
 On 19 October, he sent a second letter of resignation to Castro.
 Matos lamented in his resignation that communists were gaining positions of power that he felt were undeserved for having not participated in the Cuban Revolution.
-The resignation letter was apparently in direct response to Raul Castro's appointment to head of the army, and was privately sent to Fidel Castro.
+The resignation letter was apparently in direct response to Raúl Castro's appointment to head of the army, and was privately sent to Fidel Castro.
 Hubert Matos had arranged that the letter's sending be covered by local media and informed local opposition groups.
 Matos planned for his officers to also resign en masse in support.